Somewhere Between Wu-Tang and a Cinnamon Tree

 What followed was a slow march out of the theater and into the streets, the band playing as the crowd snaked behind them through town.
 At the center of it all: that same resonator guitar, carrying a song older than any of them.

-He closed, as he often does, with something unexpected.
+He closed, as he often does, with something unexpected -- a singalong.

 Every word.
 Every line.